OpenRiak/riak_kv/docs/InitialDesignDecisions.md

   - This provides some additional capabilities, in particular the ability to fix the percentage of memory used used across all vnodes on a node.
   - This has some long-term maintenance overheads, which the OpenRiak community will not continue to support after the release of Riak 3.4.

-### In-memory
+#### In-memory

 The in-memory backend has the following characteristics and features:

 - Not persisted, all data will be lost on restart (though not that Riak is resilient to the loss of data on an individual node).
 - Based on the erlang ETS tables.
 - Has crude and imperfect handling of out-of-memory issues to help limit the size of each individual vnode store.
 - Supports secondary index entries, but will not support the full Riak Query API.

-### Multi-backend
+#### Multi-backend

 The multi-backend has the following characteristics and features:

 - Allows different data buckets to be mapped to different backends, so that different buckets can utilise the different capabilities of those backends.
-- Generally not recommended for production use, unless there are specific issues that cannot otherwise be handled.
+- Generally not recommended for production use, other than when running multiple bitcask backends (e.g. with different TTL, or storage paths):
   - Behaviour of individual backends is better understood, and subject to greater testing - especially when requiring anti-entropy and inter-cluster reconciliation.

-## Database backend - changing the choice
+### Database backend - changing the choice

 The database backend configuration is local to a node.
 Some cluster-wide behaviour is dependent on the backend configuration being consistent across nodes (i.e. if some nodes use bitcask, but others use leveled - 2i queries will not work within the cluster as the bitcask-based nodes will not support the queries).
 However, accounting for this, it is possible to change backend through a "rolling replace" within a cluster - by replacing one or more nodes at a time to a node with a previous backend configuration, to one with a new (where the new configuration has more capabilities then the old).

 For example, a multi-backend configuration with bitcask and in-memory backends and parallel-mode tictac aae, can be upgraded to a single leveled backend with native tictac aae by migrating one node at a time using `riak admin cluster replace` (assuming the TTL capability requirement is not being utilised).

-# Ring size
+## Ring size

-## Ring size - making a choice
+### Ring size - making a choice

 A riak cluster distributes data across a number of individual databases (known as vnodes), and those databases are then distributed across the physical nodes and locations of the cluster.
 The number of vnodes in the databases is required to be a factor of 2, and bigger than the total number of nodes in the database cluster.
 This number is known as the "Ring Size".

 Starting with a large ring size is helpful as:

 - It provides greater potential for future scalability of the service, as for efficient use of hardware there should always be at least one vnode per CPU core within the cluster.
 - It provides for more even distribution of load, as if `RingSize div NodeCount = K` each node will have either `K` or `K + 1` vnodes - and the relative delta between the size of `K` and `K + 1` decreases as the RingSize increases (e.g. with a node count of 6, there is a 10% difference between the resource required for a busy vs quiet node with a Ring Size of 64, but just a 2.3% difference with a Ring Size of 256).
 - Background database activity is split by vnode, so increasing the number of vnodes has smoothing impact on that load making it more predictable.

 Starting with a smaller ring size is helpful as:

 - Index queries, where a small number of results (i.e. < 10K) are returned are more efficient with a smaller ring size.
 If 1% of the overall database throughput is such queries, then a shift up in ring size can reduce efficiency by up to 10% - but with less load of such queries, the impact is less.
 - There is a lower per-node memory footprint (with the leveled backend) if the vnode count per node is lower - although that footprint can be addressed through other means (e.g. reducing the `penciller_cache_size`).
 - Background database activity is split by vnode, so decreasing the number of vnodes reduces the overall volume of such activity.

 Unless it is expected that index queries will exceed more than 1% of total throughput, it is generally expected that `512` is a reasonable starting ring-size for production clusters.

-## Ring size - changing the choice
+### Ring size - changing the choice

 Once a Ring Size is set, there is no way of updating a cluster in-place.
 Accordingly, getting the ring size "correct" at initialisation of the cluster is important.